Pocket taps Amazon Polly to let you listen to articles just like podcasts

 On iOS, the Listen button was even more hidden, plus you didn’t have the ability to line your articles up to listen to them continuously, like you did on Android.
 As of this update, the Pocket iOS app has been brought in line with the Android incarnation.

-Additionally, the Listen button is now more prominently visible in both the article list area and within the individual article itself — before, you would have had to open the menu when in the article to access the Listen mode.
+Additionally, the Listen button is now more prominently visible in both the article list area and within the individual article itself — before, you would have had to open the menu when in the article to access Listen mode.

-Finally, it’s worth noting that there is now an Alexa skill to enable you to listen to your Pocket articles through Alexa-enabled devices, such as the Amazon Echo.
+Finally, it’s worth noting that there is now an Alexa skill that lets you listen to your Pocket articles through Alexa-enabled devices, such as the Amazon Echo.

 In summary, Pocket is mimicking some of the best features of a podcasting app, except that rather than having a professional broadcaster speak to you, Amazon’s Polly reads you all your favorite bookmarked articles from across the web.
 This actually feeds into a broader trend — podcasting is getting huge.
 A recent Edison Research report into podcast listening trends indicated that 26 percent of people in the U.S. now listen to at least one podcast each month, up two percentage points from 2017, and they now listen to an average of seven podcasts each week — up from five last year.

 This trend has led to some big venture capital investments in the podcasting realm, while technology companies such as Apple and Google are also increasingly investing in the medium.
-All this activity goes some way toward explaining the direction Pocket is moving.
+All this activity goes some way toward explaining the direction Pocket is moving in.

 “Your Pocket list just became your own personal podcast, curated by you,” Pocket CEO Nate Weiner said.
 “Our new Listen feature frees the content you’ve saved to fit into your busy life.
 It enables you to absorb articles whenever and wherever, whether you are driving or walking, working out, cooking, or on the train.”